TheThirdFloor/devtools/README.md

-This repo hosts internal utilities for TheThirdFloor developers, which in order to interoperate with other things, needed to be accessible without need for authentication tokens.
-They will not function in the wild, without access to other internal resources within our network.
+This repo hosts internal utilities for TheThirdFloor developers, which in order to interoperate with other things, needed to be accessible without authentication.
+They will not function in the wild, without access to other resources that are not available to the public.

-The utilities here are not likely or intended to be functional outside the organization, and are provided "As Is" with no warranty of being acceptable for any particular use.
+The utilities here are not intended to function outside the organization.
+They are provided "As Is" with no warranty of being helpful or acceptable for any particular use.